infernexio/infernexio/README.md

 -->

 # 💫 About Me:
-Student at Rochester Institute of Technology<br>Working on: writing red-team tools and finding bug
+Student at Rochester Institute of Technology<br>Working on: writing red-team tools and finding bug bounties

 ## 🌐 Socials: